Bonding vs Veneers: Which Is Right for Your Smile?

 What Is Dental Bonding?

-It’s a procedure where dentists apply the tooth-colored, soft resin to the tooth, molds it and then hardens it using a specialized light.
+It’s a procedure where dentists apply the tooth-colored, soft resin to the tooth, mold it, and then harden it using a specialized light.
 It’s a great option for minor repairs.
 It usually requires only 30 to 60 minutes for each tooth.
 It doesn’t require any major preparation and it’s a cost-effective method to address minor issues.

 What Are Veneers?